 - I rarely use mayonnaise, so when I do need it, it makes more sense for me to make a little bit instead of buying a whole jar of it and have it just sit in my fridge for months until it goes bad and I throw it away.

-2. I probably have an unhealthy attraction to storage containers, boxes,vessels and such, but I use them to keep my pantry organized.
+2. I probably have an unhealthy attraction to storage containers, boxes, vessels and such, but I use them to keep my pantry organized.
 My ‘functional aesthestics’ motto follows my thinking that I am more likely to keep an area clean and organized if I like the way it looks.
 I have a whole post on snazzy organization ideas and styles, that goes beyond the kitchen if you want to check out more ideas for storage containers.

 I was lucky enough to be given one of my boxes from a friend who owns a lovely restaurant and the others I found by calling and asking local wine stores.

-So, if you’re looking for wine crates to help control your kitchen clutter, call your restaurant friends and local wine stores.
-Also,check on ebay and your local thrift stores.
+So, if you’re looking for wine crates to help control your kitchen clutter, call your restaurant friends and local wine stores; Etsy also has some.

 For your convenience, this post contains affiliate links to products I use, love and highly recommend.
 If you purchase any product through this site, I may be compensated, but you do not pay one penny more.
 You can see my full disclosure policy here.